Classroom-Koffi-Sani/gesgion-scolarite/README.md

 # Gestion-scolarite-eleve
 Secondary  School Tuition and Student Management Application

+## Language
+* Java

 ## Deployement
-this project can be open with any kind of JAVA IDE  but we advice to use NETBEAN IDE
+This project can be open with any kind of JAVA IDE  but we advice to use NETBEAN IDE

-## Requirement
+## Requirements

 * [Swing](https://docs.oracle.com/javase/tutorial/uiswing/) -  a GUI widget toolkit for Java
 * [Maven](https://maven.apache.org/) - Dependency Management